garrettmichaelgeorge/garrettmichaelgeorge/README.md

 - Currently learning about automated CI servers, runtime analysis, and Phoenix LiveView

-- I value well-written, well-tested code and other developmental practices that stem from the XP/Agile movements
+- I value well-written, well-tested code and teams that prioritize agile principles

 - When I'm not programming, you can find me composing [music](https://soundcloud.com/garrettmichaelgeorge) for the concert hall,